craftablescience/MareTF/README.md

   --remove-kvd-resource                        Remove the nonstandard KVD (KeyValues Data)
                                                resource.
 If set KVD resource is specified, this argument is ignored.
+  --set-hotspot-resource PATH                  Set the HOT (hotspot data) resource.
+Path
+                                               should point to a valid HOT file.
+  --remove-hotspot-resource                    Remove the HOT (hotspot data) resource.
+If set
+                                               HOT resource is specified, this argument is ignored.

 "info" mode (detailed usage):
   --info-output-mode                           The mode to output information in.
 Can be